abmhdi/Home_Work/FDCAN_Classic_Frame_Networking/readme.txt

 This example shows how to configure the FDCAN peripheral to send and receive Classic CAN frames in normal mode.

+The examples computes the numbers of messages received on the bus, and echoes the ID of the sender.
 The sent frames are used to control LEDs by pressing Tamper Push Button.

 The CAN serial communication link is a bus to which a number of units may be